-Prerequisite: Approval of project or research by department chairperson/ director Note: Cross listed as GCIP 295
+Prerequisite: Approval of project or research by department chairperson/ director

+Note: Cross listed as GCIP 295; may be taken 4 times

 Independent study for students who have demonstrated skills and/or proficiencies in Graphic Communications subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.
 Students will work under the personal supervision of an instructor.